JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 <TOCInline toc={props.toc} asDisclosure />

-Ill avoid a lot of the spiel I had in the first post but TLDR this post is going over my attempt to do [Advent of Code](https://adventofcode.com/2024) in "pure nix" ie the nix eval lang (though I might do some IFD here and there to keep my sanity)
+I'll avoid a lot of the spiel I had in the first post but TLDR this post is going over my attempt to do [Advent of Code](https://adventofcode.com/2024) in "pure nix" ie the nix eval lang (though I might do some IFD here and there to keep my sanity)

 <Note>